 Listed health professional

-A “listed health professional” is a health professional who is regulated, and authorized by the RPN Regulation to give orders for the performance of activities listed in section 7.
+A “listed health professional” is a health professional who is regulated and is authorized by the Nurses (Registered Psychiatric) Regulation to give orders for the performance of activities listed in section 7.
 Listed health professionals are dentists, midwives, naturopaths, physicians, podiatrists, pharmacists, certified practice registered nurses and nurse practitioners.

 Non-listed health professional

-A “non-listed health professional” is a regulated health professional that is not listed within the RPN Regulation.
+A “non-listed health professional” is a regulated health professional that is not listed within the Nurses (Registered Psychiatric) Regulation.
 Non-listed health professionals have specialized competence within their profession’s autonomous scope of practice and within their own individual competence that allows them to assess a client and to design or recommend care appropriate for the client’s condition.

 Examples of non-listed health professionals include physiotherapists, dietitians, and occupational therapists, wound care nurse-clinicians, RPNs, registered nurses (who are not certified practice registered nurses or nurse practitioners) and psychologists.
 Some examples of orders given by non-listed health professionals include orders for enteral feeds, mobilization plans, group therapy approaches or wound management.

 “Restricted activities” are higher risk clinical activities that must not be performed by any person in the course of providing health services, except members of a regulated profession that has been granted specific legislative authority to do so, based on their education and competencies.